 ADA Resources for the Individual

-The Great Lakes ADA Center is one of the ten Regional ADA Centers, collectively called the ADA National Network, funded by through the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR) in the Administration on Community Living, U.S. Department of Health and Human Services.
-These Regional ADA Centers provide free technical assistance and training on the ADA.
+The Great Lakes ADA Center is one of the ten Regional ADA Centers, collectively called the ADA National Network, funded by through the Administration on Community Living, U.S. Department of Health and Human Services.
+The Regional ADA Centers provide free technical assistance and training on the ADA.
 (The Great Lakes ADA Center services the State of Indiana, and is also one of the funding sources for the work of ADA-Indiana.)

 Have a question about your rights under the ADA?
 Call Great Lakes ADA Center at (800) 949-4232.

 - Visit the website of Great Lakes ADA Center!
-You'll find information about upcoming trainings and new resources.
-Check their Publications pages for ADA Fact Sheets, Legal Briefs, and more.
+You'll find information about upcoming trainings and new resources on their Publications page.

-- The Great Lakes ADA Center also hosts the Monthly ADA Audio Conference where you can learn about specific ADA topics from national experts.
+- The Great Lakes ADA Center also hosts the Monthly ADA Audio Conference and three webinar series where you can learn about specific ADA topics from national experts.

 - ADA Basic Building Blocks - Want to learn the basics of the ADA at your own pace?
 Go to the popular online course from the ADA National Network.